aAbaza3/Bioinformatics-Console-Tool/READme.md

 * DNA is considered valid if it only contains A, T, C, G.
 * RNA is considered valid if it only contains A, U, C, G.
 * For transcription, T is replaced by U to simulate the process of forming RNA from a DNA strand.
+* The Hamming Distance is the number of positions at which two sequences of the same length differ.
+It is used to measure the similarity between two sequences.

 ## 📧 Author